jerenner/next-dnn-topology/docs/index.md

 ## Data format

+Here we will study events that are not direct simulation of neutrinoless double-beta, but rather are back-to-back $$e^{+}e^{-}$$ tracks with a total energy of 1.592 MeV.
+We do this because such events can also be produced and studied experimentally via electron-positron pair production and exhibit a topological signature similar to that of neutrinoless double-beta.
 We will begin with a collection of voxels from each event arranged in a $$20\times 20\times 60$$ matrix.
 These events are expected to be localized to approximately a cube of side 30 cm<sup>3</sup>.
 Events containing energy depositions outside of this window will not be included.

 {: .center}
 <p align="center">